 Give yourself plenty of time to work!
 Ideally, you will have a date around 6 weeks away for your action!
-YOU choose the date for your action!
-Choose your date based on what you know, what you want to accomplish, and what you believe you can round up to accomplish your goal.
+YOU have to choose a date for your action.
+Choose your date based off what you know, what you want to accomplish, and what you believe you can round up to accomplish your goal.

 It's easy to "kick the can" here, or let momentum slip away while you wait for "just one more thing."
-Do not decide this in committee; everyone on your team will have different commitments or availabilities and will want to settle on a different date or time.
+It's also not a good idea to decide this in committee; everyone on your team will have different commitments or availabilities and will want to settle on a different date or time.